2003Rk/FitBuddy-Ftiness-App/README.md

 <img src="https://drive.google.com/uc?export=view&id=1ViLTmOqNk_9d13Jd5tN18mJGAp1KlBfo" width="100"/>

 **FitBuddy** is a powerful and intuitive fitness app designed to help users achieve their health and fitness goals.
 With customized workout routines, nutrition guidance, and progress tracking, FitBuddy offers a comprehensive approach to fitness.
-Featuring motivational tools like a BMI calculator, progress photos, and daily fitness quizzes, it empowers users to stay on track and succeed in their wellness journey.
+Featuring motivational tools like a BMI calculator, progress photos, it empowers users to stay on track and succeed in their wellness journey.

 Download & Install :